 "It's hard being a carer at Christmas as there is more for the carer to do – there's more stress.
 Getting presents for everybody, making sure all the food is in the house, making sure all the bills are paid (even though you’ve got to buy so many Christmas presents that you can't really afford it all anyway), and above all, making sure the person you care for has as little stress as possible over the holidays because you know it would have a negative effect on them.

 Sometimes my mam gets upset as she feels like she should be the responsible one as she's my mum.’’
 Via Carers Trust

 Linda Lee cares for her husband, Des who has Parkinson's and dementia.

-Linda spoke to BCC Radio Leicester about how she will be looking after Des this Christmas, and how his condition has impacted on their plans for the festive season.
-Listen to the audio clip (right/above) to hear her story.
+Linda spoke to BCC Radio Leicester about how she would be looking after Des over the Christmas period, and how his condition had impacted on their plans for the festive season.
+Listen to Linda's story on the BBC website.

 Top tips for dealing with Christmas as a carer

 Try and plan as much as you can in advance, particularly if the person you look after likes or needs routine.

 Agree an approach – talk with your family and friends about how you’re going to approach Christmas as well as discussing any worries or concerns you have.
 Everyone being on the same page (or as a close as you can) can help alleviate stress, reduce conflict and make the festive period run smoother.

 Don’t be afraid to ask for help.
 As a carer it’s important you try and get a rest over Christmas too.
 If you’ve got friends and family who could help, even for a couple of hours, don’t be afraid to ask them.
 Many people don’t realise the impact caring can have but may be able to offer support if you explain.